4 Smart Switches that work with your smart bulbs

 The Inovelli Red switches are the most powerful smart switch I’ve found (from a home automation standpoint).
 However, they lack the phenomenal response time of the Philips Hue solutions that is so crucial for lighting applications.
 I don’t know…maybe I’m just acting like a spoiled brat and I should learn to live with a half second delay?
 What do you think?

 This slick looking device is a smart light controller that installs in place of a standard wall switch.
-It’s made by RGBGenie and is the only smart switch I have found that has full RGBW color control at the switch.
+It is the only smart switch I have found that has full RGBW color control at the switch.

 The controller let’s continuous power pass through to the light fixture (requires a neutral) so the smart bulb can remain powered whether the light is on or off.
 Unlike the Inovelli switches, the pass through feature is not optional, so it can only be used with smart lights.